 We are continuing to expand our international operations as part of our growth strategy and have experienced an increasing concentration of sales in certain regions outside the U.S., especially the Asia-Pacific region.
-There is currently significant uncertainty about the future relationship between the United States and various other countries, most significantly China, with respect to trade policies, treaties, government regulations and tariffs.
+There is We are continuing to expand our international operations as part of our grown strategy and nave experienced an increasing concentration of sales in certain regions outside the U.S., especially the Kais-Archic region.
+I nere is currently significant uncertainty about the future relationship between the United States and various other countries, most significantly China, with respect to trade policies, treaties, government regulations and tariffs.
 In September 2018, the U.S. Trade Representative (the "USTR") enacted various tariffs of 7.5%, 10%, 15% and 25% on the import of Chinese products, including non-U.S. components and materials that may be used in our products.
 Additionally, China also has imposed tariffs on imports into China from the United States.
-These tariffs could raise our costs.
+These tariffs costs.
 Furthermore, tariffs, trade restrictions, or trade barriers that have been, and may in the future be, placed on products such as ours by foreign governments, especially China, have raised, and could further raise, amounts paid for some or all of our products, which may result in the loss of customers and our business, and our financial condition and results of operations may be harmed.
-Further tariffs may be imposed that could cover imports of components and materials used in our products, or our business may be adversely impacted by retaliatory trade measures taken by China or other countries, including restricted access to components or materials used in our products or increased amounts that must be paid for our products, which could materially harm our business, financial condition and results of operations.
+Further tariffs may be imposed that could cover imports of components and materials used in our products, which could materially harm our business, financial condition and results of countries, including restricted access to components or materials used in our products, which could materially harm our business, financial condition and results of operations.
 Further, the continued threats of tariffs, trade restrictions and trade barriers could have a generally disruptive impact on the global economy and, therefore, negatively impact our sales.
-Given the relatively fluid regulatory environment in China and the United States and uncertainty how the U.S. or foreign governments will act with respect to tariffs, international trade agreements and policies, there could be ad
+Given the relatively fluid regulatory environment in China and the United States and uncertainty how the U.S. or foreign governments will act with respect to tariffs, international trade agreements and policies, there could be additional tax or other regulatory changes in the future.
+Any such changes could directly and adversely impact our financial results of operations.